-- a.
-Boys must wear dress slacks, a shirt with collar and tie, and dress shoes. - b.
-Girls must wear skirts or dresses at the most 2" above the knee.
-All blouses and dresses may not be strapless or spaghetti straps and have a modest neckline.
-Only clear nail polish will be worn on fingernails and toenails.
+a.
+Boys must wear dress slacks, a shirt with collar and tie, and dress shoes.

+b.
+Girls must wear skirts or dresses at the most 2" above the knee with dress shoes.
+Blouses and dresses must have a modest neckline, and may not be strapless or have spaghetti straps.